Eyebrow Wax Burns- When Waxing Goes Wrong

 Eyebrow wax burns happen following an eyebrow wax.
 It is a procedure performed on the eyebrows to remove hair from the hair follicle on the eyebrow.

 Eyebrow waxing is used to remove unwanted eyebrow hairs, but as with all beauty treatments it comes with risks.
-Let’s take a look at the issues that can arise from eyebrow waxing- equipping you with the knowledge you need for a safe treatment.
+There are some issues that can arise from eyebrow waxing treatment that you should be aware of.

 Minor burns or irritation can sometimes occur, as after all- it’s hot wax that is being used.

-*If you have eyebrow wax burns following treatment you could treat the affected skin using:
+*If you suffer from eyebrow wax burns following treatment you could treat the affected skin using:

 - A cold compress